 All National Insurance payments go directly to HMRC and are placed in a fund that the government uses to pay certain benefits including State Pension, maternity leave, sick pay and some unemployment benefits.

 On this page you will find information about:

 What is National Insurance?

-National Insurance contributions are collected by HMRC.
+National Insurance Contributions (NICs) are collected by HMRC.
 The amount of national insurance that you pay depends on how much you earn.
 National Insurance payments determine your entitlement to a State Pension, as well as certain other benefits.

 National Insurance was introduced in the UK in 1911, as a scheme allowing workers to buy ‘stamps’ that entitled them to health, pension, and unemployment benefits.
 After the Second World War the National Insurance system became compulsory and was incorporated into the new Welfare State.
 Since 1975 National Insurance rates have been earnings-linked, meaning that a percentage of earnings is paid instead of a single flat amount.